-Graduat ion Requirements Graduation Pathway Options 1) High School Diploma Core 40 designation; Students must complete the Academic Honors designation; course requirements of one of Technical Honors designation; the following.)
-General designation 2) Learn and Demonstrate Learn employability skills standards through locally developed programs.
-Employability Employability Skills skills are demonstrated by one of the following: (Students must complete at Project-Based Learning Experience; OR least one of the following.)
+Graduation Requirements Graduation Pathway Options High School Diploma Core 40 designation; Students must complete the course Academic Honors designation; requirements of one of the following.)
+Technical Honors designation; General designation Learn and Demonstrate Employability Learn employability skills standards through locally developed programs.
+Skills Employability skills are demonstrated by one of the following: (Students must complete at least one of Project-Based Learning Experience; OR the following.)
 Service-Based Learning Experience; OR Work-Based Learning Experience.
-3) Postsecondary-Ready Honors Designation: Fulfill all requirements of either the Academic or Competencies Technical Honors designation; OR (Students must complete at ACT: College-ready benchmarks; OR least one of the following.)
-SAT: College-ready benchmarks; OR ASVAB: Earn at least a minimum AFQT score to qualify for placement into one of the branches of the US military; OR State-and Industry-recognized Credential or Certification; OR Federally-recognized Apprenticeship; OR Career-Technical Education Concentrator: Under the previous definition of a CTE Concentrator, a student must earn a C average or higher in at least 6 high school credits in a career sequence.
-The updated definition is a student must earn a C average in at least two non-duplicative advanced courses (courses beyond an introductory course) within a particular program or program of study.
-This new definition will begin with the 2023 graduating cohort (freshmen beginning in 2019-20); current high schoolers are grandfathered under the 6 credits definition.
+Postsecondary-Ready Competencies Honors Designation: Fulfill all requirements of either the Academic or Technical (Students must complete at least one of Honors designation; OR the following.)
+ACT: College-ready benchmarks; OR SAT: College-ready benchmarks; OR ASVAB: Earn at least a minimum AFQT score to qualify for placement into one of the branches of the US military; OR State-and Industry-recognized Credential or Certification; OR Federally-recognized Apprenticeship; OR Career-Technical Education Concentrator: A student must earn a C average in at least two non-duplicative advanced courses (courses beyond an introductory course) within a particular program or program of study.
 AP/IB/Dual Credit/Cambridge International courses or CLEP Exams: Must earn a C average or higher in at least three courses; OR Locally Created Pathway that meets the framework from and earns the approval of the State Board of Education